-Walli pushed back against the stick with as much strength as he could muster, and trained to read the blurred out dial gauges in front of him as the furious shaking intensified.
-The 4 Schmidding
+Walli pushed back against the stick with as much strength as he could muster, straining to read the blurred out dial gauges in front of him as the shaking intensified.
+The 4 Schmidding rocket

-rocket boosters were violently burning through their remaining fuel.
-As he craft accelerated, it began a slow roll.
-While the aerodynamicists had done everything they could to balance the
+boosters were furiously burning through their remaining fuel.
+As the craft accelerated, it began a slow roll.
+While the aerodynamicists had done everything they could to balance the powerful

-Zooming skyward to intercept the incoming enemy bombers, his vision of the horizon was now obscured by the nose of the aircraft.
-He tried to check the simple artificial horizon installed on the small instrument panel in front of him, but the violent shaking, acceleration, and fumes had caused his eyes to water and his vision to blur.
-He instinctively shifted his stick pressure ever so slightly to the right to correct the roll and glanced out the right side of the canopy to check the effectiveness of his control input.
+Zooming skyward to intercept the incoming enemy bombers, his view of the horizon was now blocked by the nose of the aircraft.
+He tried to check the simple artificial horizon installed on the basic instrument panel in front of him, but the violent shaking, acceleration, and fumes had caused his eyes to water and his vision to blur.
+He instinctively shifted stick pressure ever so slightly to the right to arrest the roll and glanced out the right side of the canopy to check the effectiveness of his control input.
 “Steady on” he thought.

 He had spent a long and sleepless night listening to the muffled booms of the Soviet heavy howitzers in the not too distant towns around the airfield, and was even more tired than usual.
 But no

 one cared about his exhaustion.
 Not his squadron mates, certainly not senior leadership.
 Ironically, the only people who might care about his mental state were the fresh-faced young bomber crews

 that were now racing to meet him in battle in the deep blue sky over Rostok.
 They knew that his fatigue would diminish his combat effectiveness, effectiveness honed by years of training and